Ratio of tiling generating functions of semi-hexagons and quartered hexagons with dents: Preliminaries

 \subsection{Tile-ability}

 As mentioned in the previous section, the semi-hexagons with dents on both sides may not have any tilings in general.
-It is not hard to prove the following tile-ability for these semi-hexagons. \begin{lem} Assume that $x,m,n$ are non-negative integers, and $(a_i)_{i=1}^{m}$ and $(b_j)_{j=1}^{n}$ are two sequences of positive integers between $1$ and $m+n$.
+It is not hard to prove the following tile-ability for these semi-hexagons, based on the correspondence between lozenge tilings and non-intersecting lattice paths. \begin{lem} Assume that $x,m,n$ are non-negative integers, and $(a_i)_{i=1}^{m}$ and $(b_j)_{j=1}^{n}$ are two sequences of positive integers between $1$ and $m+n$.
 Then $S_{x}((a_i)_{i=1}^{m}; (b_j)_{j=1}^{n})$ is tile-able if and only if